As of January 2023, the Freshly meal delivery service has ceased operations. For more information, visit the company's website.

 Account management features are very similar between the two services.
 With both companies, the mobile apps offer the best account management experience.
 You can change all your settings—your plan, delivery address, dietary preferences, skip weeks, and cancel your account—right from your phone.

 Freshly vs. Snap Kitchen: Additional Features

 Both companies have referral and affiliate programs that allow you to earn rewards for referring customers.
 Snap Kitchen has a retail presence in certain states.
 Freshly will set up service for your whole office through its business plan.
 Freshly also makes it easy to give its service as a gift.

 This was a close contest.
-Freshly has more variety at a lower price point, great web and mobile user interfaces, a wide range of meal plans, and 24/7 customer service.
-Snap Kitchen is more expensive, but also simpler, with only two plans and a smaller menu that doesn't change very fast.
+Freshly has more variety at a lower price point, great web and mobile user interfaces, a wide range of meal plans, and customer service available seven days a week.
+Snap Kitchen is more expensive, but also simpler, with only two plans and a smaller menu that doesn't change very often.
 On paper, there are many reasons to prefer Freshly, and yet, we just liked Snap Kitchen better.
 For us, the flavor, freshness, and quality experience carries a lot of weight, and Snap Kitchen just felt more wholesome and higher quality.
 At the end of the day, it's about the food.

 Our testers ordered from, cooked, and rated 40 different meal delivery services.
 We carefully scored each one based on meal selection, nutritional information, sustainability, and customer service, as well as the flavor, freshness, and quality of each meal and ingredient.
 Our Spruce Eats tester panel includes dietitians, chefs, and longtime food writers.
 The one thing they all have in common is their love and knowledge of food.